numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 A new `numpy.strings` namespace has been created, where most of the string operations are implemented as ufuncs.
 The old `numpy.char` namespace still is available, and, wherever possible, uses the new ufuncs for greater performance.
-We recommend using the `~numpy.strings` function going forward.
+We recommend using the `~numpy.strings` functions going forward.
 The `~numpy.char` namespace may be deprecated in the future.